Daniel Susac: Professional career

 Susac was selected by the Oakland Athletics in the first round with the 19th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $3.5 million.

 Susac made his professional debut with the Arizona Complex League Athletics and was promoted to the Stockton Ports after two games.
 Over 27 games between both teams, he batted .298 with one home run and 15 RBIs.
+Susac opened the 2023 season with the Lansing Lugnuts.
+He was promoted to the Midland RockHounds in late August.
+Over 112 games between the two teams, he slashed .300/.365/.428 with eight home runs and 62 RBIs.
+Susac returned to Midland for the 2024 season, batting .257 with 12 home runs and fifty RBIs over 88 games.
+After the season, he played in the Arizona Fall League.
+Susac was assigned to the Las Vegas Aviators to open the 2025 season.

 Personal life

 Susac's older brother, Andrew, has played six seasons of Major League Baseball.
 His cousin, Anthony, also plays on the Arizona baseball team.